 To image hydrated vesicles, select a cantilever that is appropriate for scanning soft, hydrated samples and mount the cantilever onto a probe holder designed for scanning in liquids.
 [1-TXT]

+Mount hydrated sample on the AFM stage

 Talent mounts a cantilever into the holder TEXT: Triangular cantilever; Length - 175 µm, Width - 22 µm, Tip Radius - 20 nm, Spring constant - 0.07 N/m, Optimized for 7 kHz

 Wet the tip of the cantilever with PBS to reduce the likelihood of introducing air bubbles into the liquid during scanning.
 [1] Then, immobilize the sample onto the AFM stage.
 [2]